pjsg/cw/README.md

 A Python-based signal processing system for detecting and decoding multiple simultaneous morse code transmissions across a wide frequency band.

+**WARNING** This is intentionally vibe coded (using Cursor) so that I could see what all the hype is about.
+It built the `signal_tracker.py` and `morse_decoder.py` first according to [the outline](outline.md).
+I then got it to create the streaming versions (which is what I wanted in the first place).
+Some minor fixes have it working for single signals in a relatively noise free environment.
+I'm trying to figure out whether it is worth trying to make this code work, or whether I should just start vibeing again!
+I guess that this is the fate of every vibecoded project.
+This README is really for the [batch interface](BATCH_VS_STREAMING.md).

 ## Components

 ### Signal Tracker